SpaceX launches NASA’s Crew-2 to orbit, its third human spaceflight in less than a year

 He added that “it’s hard to believe that we’re here doing this, quite frankly.
 It feels like a dream.”

-In a live broadcast from the capsule, while flying over South Africa a couple hours into the flight, the crew said the launch was spectacular, as it lifted off in darkness but quickly found the rising sun in the east.
-The rocket’s plume could be seen up and down the eastern seaboard, and even in the DC area.
+In a live broadcast from the capsule while flying over South Africa a couple hours into the flight, the crew said the launch was spectacular as it lifted off in darkness but quickly found the rising sun in the east.
+The rocket’s plume could be seen up and down the Eastern Seaboard, and even in the DC area.

 “The ride was really awesome,” McArthur said.
 “We couldn’t have asked for any better.
 There may have been some hooting and giggling up here while all that was going on.”